Many factors determine whether a business is successful or not. That includes revenue, market capitalization, number of goals achieved, etc.

 Our direct manager has such a strong impact on our days at work.
 Employees who feel cared for by their managers tend to have higher engagement levels.

 7. Do you think the management team is transparent?

-If employees don’t feel they can trust what their senior leaders say, it’s a problem.
+If employees don’t feel they can trust what their senior leaders say.
 That distrust and disconnection can lead to dissatisfaction and lower engagement.

 8. Do you feel your manager values your opinions?

 It’s important to feel like you can express yourself at work and bring up issues or solutions to your manager.
 Do your employees feel safe doing that?

 9. Do you have a good working relationship with your colleagues?

 Let’s be real - we spend so much of our lives at work, our colleagues are some of the people we spend the most time with.
 If employees feel their workplace is full of infighting, competitiveness, or lacking trust, that can feel discouraging and stressful.